You are here

 Answers to common work-related questions arising from the coronavirus pandemic.

 “After being laid off when the pandemic first hit, I’m now back at work.
 As much as it’ll be great to get a full pay cheque again, I’m worried.
 My boss hasn’t been taking COVID-19 very seriously.
 It doesn’t feel like my workplace is safe.
 What can I do?"

 – Joseph, Victoria

 Can I refuse to work during the pandemic?

 There are certain situations where that’s a definite yes.
 Examples would be if you have COVID-19-like symptoms, have been told to isolate by public health authorities, or have arrived from outside of Canada in the last 14 days.
-WorkSafeBC outlines situations where workers must not go to work.
+WorkSafeBC outlines situations where workers should not go to work.